 Most of these cases begin with a letter from a household member’s Internet Service Provider (ISP).
 If this letter is ignored, the ISP will release your name and address to the plaintiff.
 Thereafter, you may expect a letter from the plaintiff’s counsel suggesting that damages under the U.S. Copyright Act, Title 17 USC §§ 501-506, can be as high as $150,000, if do not . . . .”
 This threat will generally be followed by the plaintiff’s offer to settle the claim and keep the alleged Internet subscriber’s identity confidential in exchange for payment of an agreed upon amount.

-If you have received such a letter from your ISP or from plaintiff’s counsel, please contact us for a free telephone consultation review of your case.
+If you have received such a letter from your ISP or from plaintiff’s counsel, please contact us for a free telephone consultation and review of your case.

-Please contact us for a free telephone consultation at (850) 524-5855 or (727) 378-3657 or send an email requesting review of your case to [email protected].
+Please do not hesitate to contact us for a free telephone consultation at (850) 524-5855 or (727) 378-3657 or submit an email request for review of your case to [email protected].